CloudNative-OracleAPAC/CloudNative-VBCS/MyFirstApp.md

 ## Building MyFirstApp

 ### Introduction
-The basic components of a visual application are mobile applications, web applications, service connections, business objects, and processes.
+The basic components of a Visual Builder Cloud Service application are mobile applications, web applications, service connections, business objects, and processes.

 The basic building blocks of a mobile or web application are user interface (UI) components, variables, action chains, page flows and page navigation, and data access through REST endpoints.